koverton/solace-monitoring-extension/README.md

 libraries and installing them to Maven repositories: https://github.com/koverton/semp_jaxb

-I have provided initial libraries for the latest Solace hardware and software versions in the `mvn_libs/` directory which you can install locally to build and deploy:
+I have provided initial libraries for the latest Solace hardware and software versions in the `mvn_libs/` directory which you can install to your maven repository to build and deploy via maven:

 ```bash
 cd mvn_libs